dfresh613/SimpleGamelistSanitizer/README.md

  sgsanitizer -h
  usage: sgsanitizer [-h] gamelist_path output_file

- Provide a gamelist.xml file and it will do its best to sanitize and removeany vulgar, casino, mahjong, or other known unusable games from the gamelist.
+ Provide a gamelist.xml file and it will do its best to sanitize and remove any vulgar, casino, mahjong, or other known unusable games from the gamelist.
  Primarily for arcade games